logstash-plugins/logstash-codec-protobuf/README.md

 `pb3_encoder_autoconvert_types` (optional): Encoder only: will try to fix type mismatches between the protobuf definition and the actual data.
 Available for protobuf 3 only.
 Activated by default.

+`length_delimited` (optional): Each message should be delimited with it's length before message data.
+Defaults to false.

 ## Usage example: decoder

 Use this as a codec in any logstash input.
 Just provide the name of the class that your incoming objects will be encoded in, and specify the path to the compiled definition.